 Switch to enable approximate self-shielding from the UV background.
 All three of the below methods incorporate Eq.
 13 and 14 from Rahmati et. al. 2013.
 These equations involve using the spectrum averaged photoabsorption cross for the given species (HI or HeI).
 These redshift dependent values are pre-computed for the HM2012 and FG2011 UV backgrounds and included in their respective cooling data tables.
-Care is advised in using any of these methods.
-Default: 0.
+Default: 0